Eddy-bok/Breast-Cancer-Detection/README.md

 # Early Detection of Breast Cancer – A Machine Learning Approach to Classification and Anomaly Detection

+## ℹ️ About
+This project focuses on the early detection of breast cancer using supervised and unsupervised machine learning techniques.
+By analyzing diagnostic measurements from digitized images of breast mass cell nuclei, the models aim to predict whether a tumor is malignant or benign.
+The goal is to support early diagnosis efforts, improve patient outcomes, and demonstrate the practical application of machine learning in healthcare.

 ## 📌 Project Overview
 This project applies various machine learning algorithms to accurately detect and classify breast cancer tumors as benign or malignant using diagnostic features.
 It demonstrates the end-to-end ML workflow — from data preprocessing to evaluation and bias-variance analysis.